 The biology bout windows for wadeable streams are based on a combination of parameters at each site.
-Using USGS streamflow data from nearby "proxy" sites, mean daily air temperature (NOAA NCDC [NCEI] datasets) to calculate growing degree days (centering around 10%, 50%, and 90% gdd) and the MODIS dataset to estimate riparian greenness (green-up and brown-down, Figure 4, Figure 5).
-MODIS data, a standard part of the analysis at most NEON sites, was not used in the prediction of D04 sampling dates because the data did not show clear seasonality.
+Using USGS streamflow data from nearby "proxy" sites, mean daily air temperature (NOAA NCDC [NCEI] datasets) to calculate growing degree days (centering around 10%, 50%, and 90% gdd) and the MODIS dataset to estimate riparian greenness (green-up and brown-down; Figure 5, Figure 6), 1 month sampling windows were pre-determined for all sites.
 Sampling windows may be adjusted with stream flow as all biological sampling (except for surface water microbes) is based on actual conditions at the site.
-The riparian assessment will be conducted during the site-specific peak greenness window defined by the MODIS dataset which may or may not coincide with the biological and sediment sampling bout dates (Table 6).
+The riparian assessment will be conducted during the site-specific peak greenness window defined by the MODIS dataset which may or may not coincide with the biological and sediment sampling bout dates (Table 9).